Part of Inner West Sydney: This guide is part of our comprehensive Inner West Sydney Property Investment Guide

 Newtown more expensive ($1.42M vs Marrickville $1.28M) but stronger retail/culture appeal.
 Marrickville gentrifying faster (5.6% growth vs Newtown 4.8%).
 Newtown is established, Marrickville is emerging.
 Both good Inner West options - Newtown for lifestyle, Marrickville for value/growth.

-Five factors: 1) Sydney University proximity (student rentals), 2) CBD access (10 min), 3) King Street retail/nightlife attracting young professionals, 4) LGBTQ+ community creating cultural appeal, 5) Limited stock maintaining prices.
-Vacancy typically under 2% - extremely tight market.
+Five overlapping demand sources: 1) Sydney University proximity (student rentals), 2) CBD access (10 min), 3) King Street retail/nightlife attracting young professionals, 4) LGBTQ+ community creating cultural appeal, 5) Heritage conservation limits on new supply.
+No single tenant pool dominates, making Newtown resilient when any one sector slows.